dsagman/picat/readme_v2.md

 - Picat also has `cond`, but it's only mentioned in an example about Fibonacci and isn't in the index.
 ChatGPT pointed me to `cond`.

-- `-->` The manual says this syntax supports DCG (Definite Clause Grammar) rules.
-I don't know much about these and the Prolog manual talks about the `phrase` predicate for processing them, which Picat doesn't seem to have.
-And without some examples, I'm not sure what I'd use them for.
-Would they make better/easier parsers for LL, LR or CFG grammars?
-I do not know.
+- The manual says Picat supports DCG (Definite Clause Grammar) rules with `-->`, but provides no examples.

 - In the `neqs` constraint the manual says, "This constraint is equivalent to the conjunction of the inequality constraints in *NeqList*, but it extracts `all_distinct` constraints from the inequality constraints."
 I find this explanation confusing.
 There's an example of it here: https://www.hakank.org/picat/color_neqs.pi.
 Perhaps it will make sense to you?